 What is abortion doing in a parenting magazine?
 Ask a mother.
 Six out of 10 women who undergo abortions have a child or children at the time they have their abortion, according to reproductive health research organization the Guttmacher Institute.

 That statistic doesn’t surprise Andrea Starbird.
-Starbird is a doula who volunteers with Full Spectrum Doulas.
-This Seattle-based organization of volunteers “supports every kind of pregnancy experience,” including abortion, says Starbird.
+Starbird is a former doula who volunteered with Full Spectrum Doulas.
+This Seattle-based organization of volunteers “supports every kind of pregnancy experience,” including abortion, said Starbird.

 Launched in September 2015 from Seattle, the hashtag “#ShoutYourAbortion” has been used over 250,000 times to empower individuals to discuss their abortion experiences.
-It’s still in use with SYA’s website actively collecting abortion experiences from all around the world.
-Through her work, Bonow has met thousands of women and, like Starbird, seen a wide variety of stories.
+It’s still in use with Shout Your Abortion's website, which collects abortion experiences from all around the world.
+Through her work, Bonow has met thousands of women and, like Starbird, has seen a wide variety of stories.

 “Unwanted pregnancies happen to every kind of woman: rich and poor, Democrat and Republican, devout and secular.
-A third of them choose abortion for all sorts of reasons,” she says.
-“By the numbers, the idea that there’s only type of woman who has an abortion is preposterous.”
+A third of them choose abortion for all sorts of reasons,” she said.
+“By the numbers, the idea that there’s only one type of woman who has an abortion is preposterous.”